ssegma/RaspberryLCDNotifier/README.md

 Prerequisites;
   This program runs on the top of Python and Rpi.GPIO library.
-  Gmail parser comes from libgmail and feedparser
+  Gmail parser comes from libgmail and feedparser.

 How this works.